puma13992/digial-patient/TESTING.md

 | Delete account                  | \- Delete my account if I click the button in my profile.                              | for authenticated users only; unauthenticated users receive an error message and are redirected to login | Pass    | Manually & automatically |
 |                                 | \- Can't log in anymore after deleting my account.                                     | for previously registered users                                                                          | Pass    | Manually                 |                                                  |                           |      | Manually    |

+## Bugs
+<a href="#top">Back to the top.</a>

+### Fixed bugs

+#### Wrong user modell
+During the first phase of programming the user model, errors were found regarding the user configuration.
+This was fixed by the following steps:
+1. Delete the db.sqlite3 file.
+If this file contains important data, you might want to settle a backup for those.
+2. In ElephantSQL, in the Details dashboard, click on the ‘Reset’ button
+3. Delete all the migrations files inside the migration folder of all the Django applications (EXCEPT for __init__.py file, this is important).
+4. Make migrations (use sqlite3 database for migrations) with:
+  - `python3 manage.py makemigrations --dry-run`
+  - `python3 manage.py makemigrations`
+  - `python3 manage.py migrate --plan`
+  - `python3 manage.py migrate`
+5. Comment out sqlite3-database locally again and set it back to ElephantSQL; repeat migration steps.
+6. From there, just need to create a new superuser with:
+  - `python3 manage.py createsuperuser`

+#### Replace 2nd login
+At the beginning a new user should be created automatically for the share-account function at share = Yes.
+I reached some limits and decided to generate 'only' a public link, which works similar - just without login.

+#### No redirection in edit/delete options
+There was no redirection for not authenticated users in the edit/delete options.
+This was added later.

+#### Can't login with email
+Despite the settings in `settings.py` it was not possible to log in with his registered email address.
+The settings were therefore reset to login with username only.

+#### Can't build URL
+A link should be generated automatically for the public link.
+The URL before the automatic string should be that of the homepage.
+However, this did not work with `build_absolute_uri` and similar methods.
+So the URL is hardcoded in the html-file now.

+#### Generate public link
+Sometimes the public link disappeared after changing something in the edit-personal-data-form.
+This should be fixed with the additional elif-statement that the share-option only changes if the user turned it on or off by itself.

+### Remaining bugs

+#### Generate public link (maybe remaining)
+Sometimes the public link disappeared after changing something in the edit-personal-data-form.
+This should (!) be fixed with the additional elif-statement that the share-option only changes if the user turned it on or off by itself.
+If the bug still occurs, it often helps to first turn off the share function, save the form, and then turn it back on and save it.
+If necessary, this step must be repeated more than once.